 Should You Move Out During the Divorce?
 Should I Move Out?
 Should They?

-- Should I leave the children or take them with me?
+- Will the kids stay or come with me?

 - Will I be able to move back?

 - What about all my belongings?

 Even though it seems like a very personal matter, and it is, we highly suggest you speak with one of our experienced attorneys before making this decision.
 It can be critical to the outcome of your case.